Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 With the increased crime rates throughout Mexico widely broadcast across international news channels, you might be wondering – are Playa del Carmen and Cancun safe?

-In 2023, both Playa del Carmen and Cancun have the same safety advisory level.
+Both Playa del Carmen and Cancun are currently under the same safety advisory level for the entire state of Quintana Roo.

 The U.S. Department of State maintains a travel advisory of “Level 2 – Exercise Increased Caution” for both towns due to the high levels of crime and violence in the state of Quintana Roo.